 Information for the public

-Secukinumab (Cosentyx) is available on the NHS as a possible treatment for non-radiographic axial spondyloarthritis with signs of inflammation (shown on an MRI scan or through high levels of C-reactive protein in the blood) that is not controlled well enough with non-steroidal anti-inflammatory drugs (NSAIDs) in adults.
+Secukinumab (Cosentyx) is available on the NHS as a possible treatment for active non-radiographic axial spondyloarthritis with signs of inflammation (shown on an MRI scan or through high levels of C-reactive protein in the blood) in adults if:

 If you are not eligible for secukinumab but are already having it, you should be able to continue until you and your doctor decide when best to stop.